markrickert/cryptohopper-dashboard-watchlist/README.md

 * Adds single-click export functionality to the trade history page using the saved settings (after saving at least once), and allows for saving and loading export settings.
 The author of this script finds it useful to set the *to* part of the date range to sometime in the future when using this functionality, such as 01/01/2030 12:00 AM.

+## overwrite-same-template.user.js

+> By [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

+* This script will automatically select the template with the same name as the currently active configuration for the overwrite target when saving a template.
+If a template of the same name does not yet exist, saving as a new template will be automatically selected. **Note:** *template names must be unique for this to function properly.*

 ---

 # Installation: